jeffreyliang-vandy/MeLD/README.md

 A collection of scripts and model implementations for learning latent representations from longitudinal medical data and generating synthetic patient time series using a VAE + DiT (Diffusion Transformer) pipeline.

 ## Repository layout (important files)
-- `model` - VAE model definitions and utilities
+- `model/timeautoencoder.py` - VAE model definitions and utilities
-- `LightningDiT/` — Diffusion Transformer implementation and training utilities (see `LightningDiT/README.md` for details)
+- `model/LightningDiT/` — Diffusion Transformer implementation and training utilities
 - `1_train_vae.py` — Train a VAE on your dataset and save model checkpoints
 - `2_sample_latent.py` — Encode data into latent representations using a trained VAE
 - `3_train_DiT.sh` — Wrapper to train LightningDiT on latent samples (requires a config in `LightningDiT/configs/`)
 - `4_sample_synthetic_data.py` — Convert generated latent samples back into original data space
 - `evaluation/` — Metrics and evaluation scripts used in the paper
-- `baseline/` — bundled baseline models used by the pipeline
+- `baseline/` — Bundled baseline models used by the pipeline
+- `0_data_preprocess.ipynb` - Example preprocess code and Pseudo data

 ## Quickstart — run the main pipeline